March 27, 2020

 The characteristic lesion in geographic tongue is reddish (erythematous), degenerated (atrophic) patch or area on the tongue that is abnormally smooth because of the lack of the small bumps that normally cover the tongue.
 These patches may have a slightly elevated, yellowish or white border.
 These patches cover the tongue in an irregular pattern giving the tongue a characteristic map-like appearance.
 The patches may change in size, shape and location from day to day.

 In some cases, pain may occur or the lymph nodes under the lower jaw (submandibular lymph nodes) may become enlarged.
 In rare cases, pain or discomfort may be persistent.
+Pain typically arises from acidic foods that burn the lesions.
+Avoiding acidic drinks and foods will help alleviate the discomfort.

-When these lesions affect areas in the mouth other than the tongue, the condition may be referred to with another name such as erythema migrans or geographic stomatitis.
+When these lesions affect areas in the mouth other than the tongue, the condition may be referred to as another name such as erythema migrans or geographic stomatitis.
 Such sites include the mucous membrane lining the inside of the cheek (buccal mucosa), the floor of the mouth, the roof of the mouth, and the gums (gingiva).

 The exact cause of geographic tongue is unknown.
 The condition often runs in families suggesting that genetics may play a role in the development of the disorder.
 Geographic tongue is often associated with a fissured tongue, a condition with a strong genetic link further suggesting that heredity plays a significant role in the development of geographic tongue.

-A fissured tongue a benign condition that characterized by numerous shallow or deep grooves or furrows (fissures) on the back (dorsal) surface of the tongue.
+A fissured tongue is a benign condition that is characterized by numerous shallow or deep grooves or furrows (fissures) on the back (dorsal) surface of the tongue.
 The surface furrows may differ in size and depth, radiate outward, and cause the tongue to have a wrinkled appearance.

 In addition to fissured tongue, geographic tongue has been associated with many other conditions especially psoriasis.
 Psoriasis a chronic, inflammatory skin disease characterized by dry, reddish (erythematous), thickened patches of skin that are covered with silvery-gray scales.
 These patches may be referred to as papules or plaques and most often affect the scalp, elbows, knees, hands, feet and/or lower back.